-I am an accredited psychotherapist with a speciality in psychodynamic psychotherapy.
-I maintain accreditations of BPC (British Psychoanalytic Council, the UK’s leading professional association for psychoanalytic psychotherapy), and UKCP (CPJA college) and abide by their ethical codes and professional standards.
+I am an accredited psychotherapist with a speciality in adult psychodynamic psychotherapy.
+I maintain accreditations from BPC (British Psychoanalytic Council, the UK’s leading professional association for psychoanalytic psychotherapy), and abide by their ethical codes and professional standards.
 I am a member of the Association for Psychoanalytic Psychotherapy in the NHS.

-My academic and clinical training affiliations are with the Psychoanalysis Unit of the University College London (UCL), the WPF Therapy, and Alliance MBS University of Manchester.
+My academic and clinical training affiliations are with the Psychoanalysis Unit of the University College London (UCL), the WPF Therapy, and the University of Manchester.

-Alongside my private practice, I provide psychodynamic psychotherapy to patients in the NHS Secondary Care and within the occupational health sector.
-In addition to clinical work, I provide education and supervision in the third sector of mental health service providers and psychotherapy training organisations and am also involved in academic research on mental health in the workplace.
-In the past, I worked in consultancy and research in leadership and organisational studies.
+Alongside my private practice, I provide psychodynamic psychotherapy to patients in the NHS Secondary Care.
+In the past I have also worked within the occupational health sector as well as within university counselling services.
+In addition to clinical work, I provide education and supervision in the third sector of mental health service providers and psychotherapy training organisations.

 The initial consultation usually lasts for up to an hour and a half and may lead to a second meeting of fifty minutes.

 It provides a setting in which we can think together about what brought you to consider psychotherapy at this stage of your life and to see whether we can work together.

 It is also an opportunity for you to ask me any questions you may have about the process and myself and to see whether in your view psychotherapy with me is the right step forward.